sds-coders/codepractice/README.md

 ### List of books used by sds-coders
 1. Python
-   -"Learn Python the Hard Way" by Zed A. Shaw
+   - "Learn Python the Hard Way" by Zed A. Shaw